wtadler/attitudes-and-the-court/README.md

 All results reported below are calculated based on ten runs of the model, using a different randomly selected 10% of the GSS data held out as a test set on each run.

 ### Null model: Demographics only
-When predicting the gender conservatism index using demographic predictors alone, we achieved $R^2 \approx .11$ of  on the training set, and $R^2 \approx .092$  on the test set.
+When predicting the gender conservatism index using demographic predictors alone, we achieved R^2 ≈ .11 of  on the training set, and R^2 ≈ .092  on the test set.

 ### Full model: Demographics and court data
 We tested two versions of the full model that included the court data in addition to demographic predictors.